 Mangroves include any area with woody vegetation covering 10 per cent or more that is permanently or regularly flooded by salt and/or brackish water.
-They are found in coastal areas or deltas of rivers and provide important environmental services including their role as a 'carbon sink' (see the box, Spotlight: Australia's mangroves as 'carbon sinks').
-See Figures 4.1.10 and 4.1.11.
+They are found in coastal areas or river deltas and provide important environmental services including their role as a 'carbon sink' (see the box, Spotlight: Australia's mangroves as 'carbon sinks'; see Figures 4.1.10 and 4.1.11).